Moral Reconation Therapy (MRT)

 Moral reconation therapy, also called MRT or moral therapy, is similar to cognitive behavioral therapy.
 It aims to help the people undergoing it draws connections between their thoughts, behaviors, and feelings to make healthier, more moral decisions.

 As with any treatment strategy, MRT is complex and takes time.
 You probably have questions about the method and its efficacy.
 Read on to discover what it is, its goal, and what MRT entails.

 What is Moral Reconation Therapy?

-- Confrontation of beliefs, behaviors, and attitudes
+- Confronting behaviors, beliefs, and attitudes that aren’t productive.

 Give us a call anytime day or night: